How to Exfoliate Body Skin to Reduce Strawberry Legs

 Is turmeric good for strawberry legs?

-Yes, turmeric helps strawberry legs by reducing inflammation around hair follicles and fading dark spots left by ingrown hairs.
+Yes, turmeric helps strawberry legs by calming irritation around hair follicles and fading dark spots left by ingrown hairs.

-Results appear in 6-8 weeks with consistent use of turmeric scrubs or turmeric soap.
+Results appear in 6-8 weeks with consistent use.

 How often should you exfoliate legs with keratosis pilaris?

-Exfoliate legs with keratosis pilaris 2-3 times per week maximum.
+Exfoliate legs with keratosis pilaris 2-3 times per week at most.

-Over-exfoliating worsens KP by triggering inflammation that produces more keratin buildup.
+Over-exfoliating worsens KP by triggering more irritation and keratin buildup.

 What should you not do when treating strawberry legs?